 On 28 August 2018, the Zhao Dong PSC Extension Agreement was signed by ROC and PetroChina to extend the Zhao Dong fields' production period from September 2018 to April 2023.
 During the extended production period, participating interests in production from future wells are PetroChina 75.5% and ROC 24.5%.

-24 new wells are planned to be drilled in the first two years of the extended production period.
+A committed program of 24 new wells to be drilled in the first two years of the extended production period was completed by year-end 2020.
 ROC is only entitled to oil from any new wells drilled post 5 September 2018.
-At YE2019, a total of 15 wells were drilled in the extension period.
-The remaining nine wells are planned to be drilled in 2020.

 ROC withdrew from the unitised C4 field in early 2020, effective 31 December 2019.